omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

-  date                  current date in yyyy-mm-dd format year                  year in yyyy format author                user name ("user.name" Java system property) license               license identifier for the @license NED property bannercomment         banner comment for source files; includes license text
+  date                  current date in yyyy-mm-dd format year                  year in yyyy format author                user name ("user.name" Java system property) licenseCode           license identifier for the @license NED property licenseText           copyright notice for the given license bannerComment         banner comment for source files; includes license text

 Other variables may come from custom template pages, see later.